Chirag Yadav

 Augmented Reality

-Augmented Reality is an enhanced version of the real physical world that delivers visual elements, sound, and other sensory information by using a smartphone, tablet, or AR glasses.
+AR is an enhanced version of the real physical world that delivers visual elements, sound, and other sensory information by using a smartphone, tablet, or AR glasses.
 It is a growing trend generally seen in industries like automotive, manufacturing, healthcare, construction, defense, and many more.

 As organizations are adopting augmented reality for training and development, they are also exploring more ways to use AR for real-time learner support.
 By adding digital elements to the real world, organizations can draw workers’ attention to what they actually need to learn.